 At Little Melton Primary we believe that all learners should have the same opportunity to access extracurricular activities.
-During 2021-22 we hope to offer a range of additional clubs and activities.
-These include Outdoor learning, Craft club, Outdoor learning, Computer Coding and various sports clubs.
+During 2022-23 we hope to offer a range of additional clubs and activities.
+These include Outdoor learning, Computer Coding, Mindfulness club and various sports clubs.
 Further information about the clubs available each term are available through the school newsletter and on the school website.
-Extra clubs offered within the cluster can be found by contacting the extended schools co-ordinator here.